Blendify/blender-manual/blender_docs/manual/editors/3dview/modes.rst

 Each mode is designed to edit an aspect of the selected object.
 See Tab. :ref:`tab-view3d-modes` below for details.

-You set the current mode in the *Mode* drop-down list of *3D View* header (see Fig. :ref:`fig-view3d-mode-select`).
+You set the current mode in the *Mode* selector of *3D View* header (see Fig. :ref:`fig-view3d-mode-select`).

 .. warning::